24/7 Support Line - Call Now

 Overview

 Southwest Connecticut Mental Health Systems is a mental health treatment center for people seeking treatment near Fairfield County.
-As part of their treatment modalities for recovery, Southwest Connecticut Mental Health Systems provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, Southwest Connecticut Mental Health Systems provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 Southwest Connecticut Mental Health Systems is located in Bridgeport, Connecticut, accepting medicaid for treatment.

 Southwest Connecticut Mental Health Systems at a Glance